 Melody had specific things in mind for her pregnancy, birth and postpartum with daughter, Molly, but life had an unexpected birth journey in store for them instead.
-She participated in the Navigating Postpartum forth trimester bodies project with Joy Lifestyle Photography to spread hope to other moms who are going through situations.
-Keep reading for Melody’s telling of her birth story (and to see her project photos).
+She participated in our fourth trimester bodies project with Joy Lifestyle Photography to spread hope to other moms who are going through situations.
+Keep reading for Melody's telling of her birth story (and to see her project photos).

 A few days after our 20-week scan we got a call from the genetics department telling us they thought Molly’s right hand might be missing, that they couldn’t see it on the scans but it might just be hiding.
 They wanted us to come in for a more detailed scan and meet with a genetics counselor but they couldn’t get us an appointment for a few days.
 So we waited an excruciating three days just sitting on this upsetting information.
 We went in for the appointment and found out that she was indeed missing her right hand.
 From what they could tell they thought it was from something called Amniotic Band Syndrome, where the inner lining of the Amniotic sac ruptures and small fibrous bands can get into the fluid and attach to parts of the developing fetus and cause restricted growth or partial or complete amputation of body parts.